mattbierner/blog.mattbierner.com/_posts/2020-10-30-plus-one-bump.md

 So, there it is.

-I briefly investigated hiring someone to record the *Plus One Bump*, but wasn't sure where to find a singer who could impersonate someone impersonating Boris Karloff. <!-- plus Spelunky 2... --> But hey, if you've feeling up for recording an extremely nerdy take on an already pretty square song, give it a shot.
+I briefly investigated hiring someone to record the *Plus One Bump*, but wasn't sure where to find a singer who could impersonate someone impersonating Boris Karloff. <!-- plus Spelunky 2... --> But hey, if you're feeling up for recording an extremely nerdy take on an already pretty square song, give it a shot.
 Someone really should put together some appropriate dance moves too...

 And remember kids: don't be a plus one bumper!
 If you see any plus one bumping going on, send the party over this way so that they can learn, just like Codi did, that: plus one bad!
 PR good!
 PR GOOD!!!